ReciprocalLearning/crisp-thoughts/quick-ref-az-regions-availability.md

-# Thoughts When Dealing with Regions, Availability Zones, and Supported Services or Resources
+# Thoughts When Dealing with Regions, Availability Zones, and Supported Services or Resources.

 > 💡 **Note**
-This document presents a structured approach for evaluating Azure region capabilities, availability zone support, and resource deployment strategies.
-The intent is to leverage real-world events—such as use case, issues, queries, troubleshooting scenarios, limitations etc—to accelerate learning and deepen understanding of various Azure constructs.
+This document presents a structured approach for troubleshooting resource deployment failures against Azure regions, Availability Zones.
+The intent is to leverage real-world events—such as use case, issues, queries, troubleshooting scenarios, limitations etc—to promote swift learning and understanding of various Azure constructs.
+This is not comprehensive document covering entire workflow.For completeness, please refer to official Microsoft documentation.

 ### Scenario:  I am getting error - “AvailabilityZoneNotSupported” or "SkuNotAvailable" or "InvalidTemplateDeployment" when provisioning Azure resource.
 How to troubleshoot this error?